Best Food for Peruvian Guinea Pig

 Peruvian Guinea Pig Nutritional Profile

-Dietary planning for Peruvian Guinea Pig starts with understanding this breed's Medium (1.5-3 lbs / 0.7-1.4 kg) physique and friendly character.
+Any realistic feeding plan for a Peruvian Guinea Pig has to start with how this breed is actually built (Medium (1.5-3 lbs / 0.7-1.4 kg)) and how it typically behaves (friendly).
 Over a 5-7 years lifespan, the right nutrition foundation prevents many common health issues.
 Peruvian Guinea Pig small animals with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this breed, with fat content adjusted for activity level.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Peruvian Guinea Pig to maintain coat health and joint function.

 Life-Stage Feeding Guide for Peruvian Guinea Pig

-Maintenance formulas for Peruvian Guinea Pig should reflect their moderate activity level with complete and balanced nutrition meeting AAFCO standards for adult small animals.
+Maintenance formulas for Peruvian Guinea Pig should reflect their moderate activity level with complete and balanced nutrition meeting small animal nutrition guidelines for adult small animals.

 Common Dietary Sensitivities in Peruvian Guinea Pig